+- Long term strategy company

 - Strategic developments per business unit

 - Diversification of the supply of raw materials

-- Management of impurities

 The committee's regulations can be found in annex of the Corporate Governance Charter.
 The Board intends to further officialise the working of the committees in compliance with the Belgian Corporate Governance Code 2009 in the coming years.